Tarras

 Tarras is a small farming settlement in Central Otago, in the South Island of New Zealand.

 Tarras is located on the slopes above the upper reaches of the Clutha Valley, on State Highway 8.
 It is the first village reached by travellers heading south through the Lindis Pass, and is close to the junction where travellers from Aoraki / Mount Cook turn west towards Lake Hāwea, Wānaka, and Haast Pass / Tioripatea.

 Farming and agriculture

 Most farms in the Tarras district run sheep, principally merino farmed for their super-fine wool.
 Some also raise other sheep breeds and deer.
 Many farms have converted to beef cattle since the 2010 introduction of large-scale irrigation.

 Shrek, a hermit Merino sheep, was caught in the hills of Tarras on 15 April 2004, after hiding away in caves for six years.
 He was shorn live on national television, to produce fleece for men's coats.
 Shrek was euthanised on 6 June 2011 on a veterinarian's advice, at the age of 16.

 Vineyards have been established in the area since 2000.
 The vineyards grow mainly pinot noir and riesling grapes, with some plantings of pinot gris.
-The Tarras vineyards include Maori Point Vineyard and Swallows Crossing Vineyard.
+Tarras vineyards include Māori Point Vineyard and Swallows Crossing Vineyard.
 They are formally classified as being in the Bendigo sub-region of the Central Otago wine region.